orassayag/starter-kits/starter-kits/project-server-JSON-files---client-hooks-redux-thunk/client/INSTRUCTIONS.md

 ===================
 1. On the server project, unzip the 'dist.rar' and place it on the 'src/dist' directory (Note: not to be src/dist/dist).
 2. Open the project in IDE (Current to 14/03/2021 I'm using VSCode).
-3. On terminal: npm i
+3. On the terminal: npm i
-4. Once done, on terminal: npm start
+4. Once done, on the terminal: npm start

 ## Author